 Seminar for Anyone and everyone interested in horses or engaged in

 the equine industry, View.
 Click here to register.

 • AGRICULTURAL COMPOSTINGSusag 103 at the SRJC (select Spring 2017 > S > Sustainable Agriculture).
 There is still space available in this class that is also attended by backyard gardeners and landscapers.
 All of our organics are now shipped out of County.
 Why not learn how to compost your own?
 Wednesdays April 12 - May 17 from 2:00 - 5:00 pm.
 The class is taught by our own soil scientist Will Bakx.

 Sonoma Compost does presentations about on-site composting, the benefits of compost to soils, the role of compost in IPM, etc. For those who attend the presentations I leave a copy of the most recent presentation here.

 If you have not had a chance to attend one of the talks, it will give you a sense of what will be discussed.

-Lawn Conversion: A Tool To Live With Drought We are facing a serious drought.
-Everyone has to chip in to cope with the drought.
-If you have a lawn, lawn conversion is a green way to conserva water, soil and labor.
+Lawn Conversion: A Tool To Live With Drought California can never act as if there is no drought.
+Everyone has to chip in to cope with our sustainable water management.
+If you have a lawn, lawn conversion is a green way to conserve water, soil and labor.
 When you remove your lawn you also remove approximately 500 years of fertile soil.
-The pulled out lawn cannot be composted, since it has too much soil in it.
-In the landfill it contributes to grennhouse gases.
+The lawn that is pulled out cannot be composted, since it has too much soil in it.
+In the landfill it contributes to greenhouse gases.
 So, why not just leave it in and turn it into the foundation for a drought tolerant native landscape or vegetable garden.
-Simply cover the lawn with compost, cardboard or newspaper and mulch, and nature will do the rest for you.
+Simply cover the lawn with compost, cardboard or newspaper and mulch, keep moist, and nature will do the rest for you.
 For more information on how to do this take a look at our Lawn Conversion document.

 Food Scrap Composting In Restaurants: A How To Guide